vrm-c/vrm-specification/specification/VRMC_vrm-1.0-beta/lookAt.md

 The line of sight is defined by the `LookAt space` obtained by offsetting the `Head` bone in the initial posture.
 This document describes yaws and pitches that have positive rotation directions depending on the Euler angles of a right-handed system.

-It is assumed that yaw and pitch are a set and that both eyes look in the same direction.
-For this reason, expressions such as cross-eyed eyes are not assumed.
+A set of `line-of-sight`s assumes that both eyes are looking in the same direction.For this reason, it is not possible to express that both eyes, such as cross-eyed eyes, face different directions.

 ## Detail